Authority: Senior Vice Provost and Director of Libraries

-To assure the availability of library materials to all borrowers, and to assist the Libraries in exercising good stewardship over library collections.
+The NC State University Libraries must assure the availability of library materials to all borrowers including students, faculty, staff, and university affiliates.
+This rule establishes the Libraries’ processes and procedures to assist in exercising good stewardship over library collections

-Following are the types of borrowers, eligibility, ID necessary to register and check out materials, and loan periods offered by the NC State University Libraries.
+The following are the types of borrowers, eligibility, ID necessary to register and check out materials, and non-reserve book loan periods offered by the NC State University Libraries.

 |TRLN||Students, Faculty, and Staff at Duke, NCCU, or UNC-CH||N/A||University ID||30 days|

 |University of North Carolina System||Students, Faculty, and Staff at any of the other 16 UNC institutions||N/A||University ID||30 days|